Hary309/hry-sic/README.md

 Smooth Interior Camera is mod that improves interior camera by adding smooth rotation animation.

+This mod is based on [hry-core](https://github.com/Hary309/hry-core) - a small framework for creating mods for ETS 2 and ATS.

 Keep it in mind that this is still in beta, so it may cause some bug or crashes, look at `How to report a bug/crash` to report such thing.

 ## [Download](https://hary309.github.io/projects/hry-plugins/hry-sic)